 Secondly you can download a program like GPU-Z which can monitor and display GPU loads and watch that while playing GPU accelerated clips.
 By the way, GPU accelerated clips will be covered by a little yellow bar (instead of green, for rendered, or red, for un-rendered) in the time line.

 All this said, keep in mind that unsupported GPUs are not a free ticket to ride.
 Non Quadro cards still won’t be able to accelerate Speed Grade and this workaround doesn’t exist for it.
 Also remember that running in this configuration isn’t supported by Adobe.
 Best case, if you run into a problem some kind soul may unofficially help you.
-Worst, case you’ll have to deactivate the GPU accelerated render until you fork over the cash for a Quadro.
+Worst, case you’ll have to deactivate the GPU accelerated render and see if the problem persists, or buy a Quadro and reproduce it under that.
 Finally, there may be quality issues related to rendering on consumer graphics cards that don’t occur on the professional ones due to variances in hardware.

 In short, getting Premiere Pro running on a consumer grade GPU is a great trick for an indy or 0-budget production, but it comes with the potential costs of having things just not work and not being able to get official help for it.